AzimsTech/Camera2API-MIUI10-Fix-Redmi4A/README.md

 Starting with the MIUI 10 update, Xiaomi decided to remove camera2 api files in system.
 As such, Redmi 4A/5A users which uses MIUI will not able to enable camera 2 API support.
 MIUI 10 lacks lib file which is require for camera2 api functionality to work.

 I just found and picked up the necessary file for Camera2API to work from MIUI10.
+Thanks to the guy @ 4pda forum

     system\lib\hw\camera.msm8937.so